 Music placement companies hash out sync licensing deals, a type of deal that pairs existing songs with film, TV, and radio content.
 Typically, they don’t take ownership and the deal is negotiated on a term basis.
 Since they aren’t taking ownership, there is usually no upfront money or production budgets.
 For this, try Chop Shop, Riptide Music, or Music Vine.
 (You can also read our interview with music supervisor Matt FX to get tips.)

 - The best way to get accepted by a music placement company is to send a short intro email with a one-paragraph bio, a credit list, and a link to your three favorite tracks.
 The production on these tracks has to be really good.
 These entities aren’t looking for writing abilities, but rather the quality of the final product.
 Contact info for music licensing companies is usually available on their websites.

 - If you write music that belongs in trailers, there are specialized companies in the field.
-Check out the In a World Line in ARCADE to write trailer music quickly.
+Check out the In a World Line in Arcade — it’s packed with sounds that let you quickly write epic-sounding trailer music.
 Some examples of trailer houses include Twelve Titans, Immediate Music, Confidential Music, Pusher.